GauBen/timeline/packages/formgator/README.md

 // Using `.safeParse()`:
 const result = schema.safeParse(form);
 if (!result.success) {
-  // result.error is an object with this shape
+  // result.error.issues is an object with this shape
   // {
   //   username?: ValidationIssue
   //   birthday?: ValidationIssue